adfresca/sdk-unity/README.md

 .......
 ```
-In this case, you should create custom url like myapp://com.adfresca.push?item=abc in your Push Notification Campaign.
+You also need to create a custom url like 'myapp://com.adfresca.push?item=abc' in your Push Notification Campaign.

-Then, you should implement PushProxyActivity class.
-This class is a simple proxy-style activity which only handles url form Android OS and then quits itself.
+Then you should implement PushProxyActivity class.
+This class is a simple proxy-style activity which only handles a url from Android OS and then quits itself.
-However, there is a exceptional situation when a notification is received and your application is not running.
-In that case, you can't handle custom url in the game engine, so you should manually start your game and pass url to MainActivity as below.
+However, there is an exception that a notification is received and your application is not running.
+When that happens, you can't handle a custom url in the game engine, so you should manually start your game and pass the url to MainActivity as shown below.

 ```java
 public class PushProxyActivity extends Activity {